top of page

 Capital City Culture Club 6-7:40p

 Join us for a very special edition of Capital City Culture Club, featuring improvisers from multiple teams.
-Special guest monologist Paul Vaillancourt will regale the audience with short stories.
+Special guest monologist T.J.
+Mannix will regale the audience with short stories.
 The players will then bring the short stories to life in unique, heartfelt, and hilarious ways!

 SHOW: Saturday Sillies 8-9:40p